 - Fruit Gushers.
 Ok, “healthy” is pushing it — but I do like that these are very portion controlled (90 calories per pack), and they satisfy my desire for licorice/fruity yummy-ness.
 Again, I’ve started buying in bulk from Amazon (we are both Prime members and members of Amazon Mom, so we get 20% off subscribe and save items when we have 5+ items per order — it’s addictive!).
 Trader Joe’s used to have tiny fruit strips called “Fiberfuls” that were 50 calories each and full of fiber — so good! — but I think they’ve stopped making it.
 Dried fruit is a much more healthy option in this category, but I tend to have a portion control problem with my favorites, mango and pears.
 Readers who share my love of licorice/chewy fruit candy, which are your favorite snacks?

-Readers, what are your favorite snacks to keep at work?
+Readers, what are your favorite healthy snacks for the office?
 Do you have a place to keep refrigerated snacks, or do you focus on shelf-stable snacks?